Guscyrus-cyber/PRODIGY_CS_03/README.md

 Lowercase Letters: At least one lowercase letter adds diversity to the password.
 Numbers: Including numbers increases the entropy of the password.
 Special Characters: Characters like !@#$%^&* make the password less predictable.

+License
+This project is licensed under the MIT License

+Sponsership
+This project is sponsered by Prodigy InfoTech